grothered/colorRampPC/README.md

 R package providing a range of 'Pre-Canned' color ramps.
 Presently it has those from the QGIS 1-band raster color table plugin (GPL), and ramps from cpt-city which are distributed under the GPL.

-If you have devtools installed, then you can use the following to install from hgithub
+If you have devtools installed, then you can use the following to install this package from github

     library(devtools)